Impact Factor 4.106 | CiteScore 4.47

 PMCID: all published articles receive a PMCID

-Plant Proteomics welcomes submissions of the following article types: Correction, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols and Review.
+Plant Proteomics welcomes submissions of the following article types: Correction, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review and Systematic Review.

 All manuscripts must be submitted directly to the section Plant Proteomics, where they are peer-reviewed by the Associate and Review Editors of the specialty section.